DisnakeDev/disnake/docs/discord.rst

 Maybe after you finish coding your bot, you want other users to invite your bot to their servers.
 The easiest way to do this is to allow users to invite your bot through its profile.

+This will only work if your bot is on a common server with the user.

-Here is a guide of how to do this:
+Here is a guide on how to do this:

 1. Make sure you're logged on to the `Discord website <https://discord.com>`_.
 2. Navigate to the `application page <https://discord.com/developers/applications>`_